rathnagnr/Generation-of-Indian-Sign-Language-Letters-and-Numbers/README.md

 *2. Hyperparamater tuning*

-While training you need to keep this changes based on your requirements.
+While training you need to keep parameters based on your requirements.

 *3. Train the model*

-To train the model run the following command.
+Add the dataset path in ```train.py``` file, collect all hyperparameters according to config file and run below given commands.
+Note: Below one is just an example in our case.

 ```
-python3 main.py
+mkdir ckpt_attn
+python train.py [50, 50, 45, 45, 35, 30, 30, 25] 35 [16, 16, 16, 16, 10, 10, 8, 8] 128
 ```

-**5. Evaluation**

-For the evaliuation a quite.
+If facing any issue then create an issue in issue section.
+Happy Learning